SM Mall of Asia Arena: Music concerts

 Lady Gaga held the first concerts at the arena, selling out her two-night Born This Way Ball tour on May 21–22, 2012.
-Regine Velasquez was the first Filipino artist to stage a solo concert; she is also the only Filipino artist to stage a two-night, sold-out solo concert at the arena and has performed more times than any other artist.
+Regine Velasquez was the first Filipino artist to stage a solo concert. and has performed more times than any other artist.
 Several other international artists have performed at the arena.

 In 2015, Darren Espanto became the youngest artist to hold a solo show at the arena at age 14.
 During its time, Madonna's Rebel Heart Tour concerts on February 24–25, 2016 were the most expensive concerts in the Philippines with ticket costs ranging from ₱3,150 to ₱57,750 per person.
 One Ok Rock was the first Japanese artist to headline a show in the arena, while EXO was the first Korean artist to stage a two-day sold-out concert series in the arena, followed by other K-pop groups such as Big Bang, Blackpink, BTS, 2NE1, Winner, iKON, AKMU, Treasure and Twice.

 Celine Dion, who performed at the arena on July 19 and 20, 2018, as part of her Celine Dion Live 2018 tour, is the venue's highest-grossing female artist with nearly $4,000,000 between the two shows.